mounikadevipaila/javaspringframeworkproject/README.md

-# Java Spring Boot Employee Skills Management API
+# Employee Skill Tracker & Upskilling Recommendation

 This project is a Spring Boot REST API for managing employees, their skills, and industry-related skill recommendations.
 It uses **MySQL** as the database and is designed to be deployed with **Docker** on Render.